Head-To-Head Review: Barnwell Industries (BRN) & Its Peers

 Volatility & Risk

-Barnwell Industries has a beta of 0.51, indicating that its stock price is 49% less volatile than the S&P 500.
-Comparatively, Barnwell Industries’ rivals have a beta of 0.62, indicating that their average stock price is 38% less volatile than the S&P 500.
+Barnwell Industries has a beta of 0.46, indicating that its stock price is 54% less volatile than the S&P 500.
+Comparatively, Barnwell Industries’ rivals have a beta of 1.34, indicating that their average stock price is 34% more volatile than the S&P 500.

 Valuation and Earnings

-This table compares Barnwell Industries and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Barnwell Industries and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue